 How well the vaccines work against COVID-19 is different for each variant.
 COVID-19 vaccines are the best way to lower your risk of getting COVID-19 or getting very sick from it.
 The mRNA vaccines give the best protection.
-The Moderna Bivalent and the Pfizer-BioNTech Bivalent vaccines are the only vaccines that are specifically made to protect against Omicron variants, which are the strains that are currently spreading.
 The protein-based vaccine gives more protection than the viral vector-based vaccines.
-However, all the vaccines work very well to lower your risk of getting seriously ill and needing to be in the hospital.
+2 However, all the vaccines work very well to lower your risk of getting seriously ill and needing to be in the hospital.